jedp/ham-tests/README.md

 I'm styding for my General class exam and made this to help.

-The questions are written in text files in a human-readable form almost identical to the FCC format.
+The questions are taken verbatim from http://www.arrl.org/question-pools.

 The `test.py` script parses these files an presents you with quizzes.
-You can choose to be quizzed on a given "subelement", as they call them, or on the entire question pool.
+You can choose to be quizzed on a given subelement or on the entire question pool.

-Questions are chosen randomly, but the likelihood that a question will be chosen increases if you get it wrong.
+Questions are chosen at random, but the likelihood that a question will be selected increases if you answer incorrectly.
 As you answer the same question correctly, the likelihood that it will be chosen returns to normal.

 ![Screenshot](ham-tests.png)

-Still a work in progress: I have the rest of the General question set to add.